gysagsohn/T1A3---Terminal-Application/README.md

 - Command line interface
 - Python >=3
 - Operating System - The application is platform independent and can run on various operating systems, including Windows, macOS, and Linux.
-- Internet Connection - Internet connection to download the required packages.
+- Internet Connection - Internet connection is required to download the required packages.
 If already installed then it might not be required
 - Ram 2GB
 - 1 GB free disk space